manavsehgal/reactspeedcoding/manuscript/c05-starting-component-design.md

 1. Customize the embed code within target platform to suit your site or app styles and placement.
 2. Optionally, parametrize the embed code attributes using React props.
-3. Use stateless component as you will most likely not maintain any UI state locally within your React app.
-Embed code will handle its own state.
+3. Use stateless component as you will most likely not maintain embed UI state locally within your React component.
+Embed code will handle its own UI state.

 Let us create a reusable component which takes a YouTube video id and renders a YouTube video embed.